edelstone/tints-and-shades/packages/tints-and-shades/README.md

 # @edelstone/tints-and-shades

-Deterministic tint and shade generator for 6-character hex colors.
+Deterministic color toolkit for tints, shades, color-wheel relationships, hex normalization, and hex/RGB/HSL conversion.
 Used internally by the [Tint & Shade Generator](https://maketintsandshades.com) and published here as a standalone API.

 ## Install